Incineration: Dioxin and furans

 The most publicized concerns about the incineration of municipal solid wastes (MSW) involve the fear that it produces significant amounts of dioxin and furan emissions.
-Dioxins and furans are considered by many to be serious health hazards.
+Dioxins and furans are serious health hazards.
 The EPA announced in 2012 that the safe limit for human oral consumption is 0.7 picograms Toxic Equivalence (TEQ) per kilogram bodyweight per day, which works out to 17 billionths of a gram for a 150 lb person per year.

 In 2005, the Ministry of the Environment of Germany, where there were 66 incinerators at that time, estimated that "...whereas in 1990 one third of all dioxin emissions in Germany came from incineration plants, for the year 2000 the figure was less than 1%.
 Chimneys and tiled stoves in private households alone discharge approximately 20 times more dioxin into the environment than incineration plants."

 According to the United States Environmental Protection Agency, the combustion percentages of the total dioxin and furan inventory from all known and estimated sources in the U.S. (not only incineration) for each type of incineration are as follows: 35.1% backyard barrels; 26.6% medical waste; 6.3% municipal wastewater treatment sludge; 5.9% municipal waste combustion; 2.9% industrial wood combustion.
 Thus, the controlled combustion of waste accounted for 41.7% of the total dioxin inventory.

 In 1987, before the governmental regulations required the use of emission controls, there was a total of 8905.1 g Toxic Equivalence (TEQ) of dioxin emissions from US municipal waste combustors.
 Today, the total emissions from the plants are 83.8 g TEQ annually, a reduction of 99%.

 Backyard barrel burning of household and garden wastes, still allowed in some rural areas, generates 580 g of dioxins annually.

 Studies conducted by the US-EPA demonstrated that one family using a burn barrel produced more emissions than an incineration plant disposing of 200 metric ton of waste per day by 1997 and five times that by 2007 due to increased chemicals in household trash and decreased emission by municipal incinerators using better technology.